canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

         5. For any deployment of the Charmed Distribution of Kubernetes carried out by Canonical while under contract for a deployment, which result in the customisation of any Charms, the customisation will be supported for 90 days after completion of the deployment.
     2. Unless Full-Stack Support requirements are met, support is limited to:
         1. The software packages and Charms necessary for running the Charmed Distribution of Kubernetes.
-        2. The software packages available from apt.kubernetes.io and Kubernetes clusters deployed using kubeadm.
+        2. Kubernetes clusters deployed using kubeadm utilising the software packages available from apt.kubernetes.io.
         3. Bug-fix support in the supplied software artefacts by Canonical.
 3. Ubuntu Legal Assurance programme.
 The customer is entitled to participate in the Ubuntu Assurance Programme, subject to its terms and conditions.
 Canonical may update the Assurance Programme and its terms periodically.
 The current Ubuntu Assurance Programme and its IP indemnification terms are available at Canonical’s Ubuntu Assurance page:[ http://www.ubuntu.com/legal/ubuntu-advantage/assurance](http://www.ubuntu.com/legal/ubuntu-advantage/assurance)